 Total cost of ownership

 To put the cost of a cloud solution into perspective, you need to calculate the total cost of ownership (TCO) for the on-premises first.
-You can calculate that by figuring out the cost of the equipment you need, cost of the capital and the project lifespan of the equipment.
-You can also include the installation and maintenance cost as well.
+You can calculate that by figuring out the cost of the equipment you need, the cost of the capital and the project lifespan of the equipment.
+You can also include the installation and maintenance costs as well.

 Cost of your current data center

 That’s the first step- to calculate the amount of time, money and infrastructure required in running your current data center.
-Once you determine the scope and scale of your current IT infrastructure, it will provide you the baseline to help you calculate the potential cost of the cloud resources you’ll consume and compare it to current cost levels.
+Once you determine the scope and scale of your current IT infrastructure, it will provide you with the baseline to help you calculate the potential cost of the cloud resources you’ll consume and compare it to current cost levels.

 To precisely calculate the cost of your current data center, make sure to include all aspects.
 For example, IT infrastructure consisting of hardware and software that can include physical servers, software licenses, maintenance contracts, warranties, supplies, material, spare parts, and anything else that you directly pay for.
 You need the cost of all these to correctly estimate how much your current IT infrastructure cost.
-Then there are operational costs as well that include labor, facilities used to house IT hardware, internet connectivity.
-These operational costs are the part of the cost of your data center as well.
+Then there are operational costs as well that include labour, facilities used to house IT hardware, internet connectivity.
+These operational costs are part of the cost of your data center as well.

 Cost of estimated cloud infrastructure

 Once the cost of your current data center is determined, you now need to calculate the estimated cost of cloud infrastructure.
-While cloud pricing can vary depending on the number of factors and can be quite complicated, it depends on your cloud provider to provide the simplified pricing structure that is easier to understand.
+While cloud pricing can vary depending on the number of factors and can be quite complicated, it depends on your cloud provider to provide a simplified pricing structure that is easier to understand.
 Alternatively, you can contact your cloud provider of choice for a quote.

 Cost of cloud migration execution

 The next step is accounting for the costs involved in executing the migration of the IT operations to the cloud.
 It is determined by the scope of your current IT infrastructure and how much of it you plan on moving to the cloud will be.
-Moreover, there is a cost involved of integrating and testing of apps or even consultation fees.
+Moreover, there is a cost involved in integrating and testing of apps or even consultation fees.

-Additional post migration cost
+Additional post-migration cost

 Benefits of cloud computing versus cost

 Cloud computing is about storing and accessing data, programs, and applications you’re using over the internet instead of storing and accessing the same thing from your computer’s hard drive.
 Hence, the cost of shifting to the cloud may seem steep but in actual, maintenance of on-premises infrastructure is more expensive than cloud computing in the long run.
-Moreover, cloud computing offers the flexibility to scale services to fit as per company’s need and customize applications.
+Moreover, cloud computing offers the flexibility to scale services to fit as per the company’s needs and customize applications.